MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

    + No need to reload a model for subsequent calls once it's loaded into memory

 To publish a `Realtime` web service, you must:
-  + Be on a Windows platform (additional platforms in future releases)
+  + Be on a Windows platform (additional platforms in future releases); the resulting web service can be consumed on any platforms
   + Specify `serviceType = Realtime`
   + Have a supported model object.
 Only a limited number of model types and scoring functions are supported.
 For a list of prediction functions supported in this release, see @@Supported Prediction Functions.  <Link to Jeannine's real-time overview @@LINK COMING LATER>
   + Leave code, inputs, or outputs undefined since it takes a data.frame as input and output by default.